TNTurnerLab/ACES/README.md

 **<span style="text-decoration:underline;"> <a name="Outfile"><h3> Output Files Generated: </h3></a></span>**

 When ran successfully these output files should be generated in a unique folder with a naming scheme related to user inputted files and input threshold:
 This folder will be created in the folder genomesdb_input_document.
 There will be two folders created inside, one with the tag name of '*_Outputfiles_*' that will hold the output files generated.
 Another folder named with the tag '*_BLAST_Outputfiles_*' will hold a copy of all blast files generated.
-User may chose to delete this folder if they would like.
-Each generated folder full name will contain the name of the genomes input document, the tag, users query name, and treshold value used.
+User may choose to delete this folder if they would like.
+Each generated folder full name will contain the name of the genomes input document, the tag, users query name, and threshold value used.

 	Example:
 	   path:/VGP-Conservation-Analysis/VGP_SnakeFile_Pipeline/genomes_input_document/